-Family Name: School Year:

-Student Name(s) and Ages: Notification Date:

-Reason for Withdrawal:

-Outstanding Payments:

-minimum of 10% of tuition for enrollment.
-Tuition, e 3.d.: "By signing this contract, Parent agrees to pay a xcluding the annual enrollment fee and ten percent (10%) of pe refunded/credited upon formal withdrawal prior to July 1."

-To be filled out by Finance Office:

-Tuition Due: \$ Statement Fees Due: \$

-Tuition Paid: \$ Total Reimbursement: \$

-Parent or Guardian's signature below indicates official notification of withdrawal, effective on date
+Family Name: School Year: Student Name(s) and Ages: Notification Date: Reason for Withdrawal: Outstanding Payments: minimum of 10% of tuition for enrollment.
+Tuition, e 3.d.: "By signing this contract, Parent agrees to pay a excluding the annual enrollment fee and ten percent (10%) of be refunded/credited upon formal withdrawal prior to July 1."
+To be filled out by Finance Office: Tuition Due: \$ Statement Fees Due: \$ Tuition Paid: \$ Total Reimbursement: \$ Parent or Guardian's signature below indicates official notification of withdrawal, effective on date signed.

-signed.
 No other forms of withdrawal shall be a ccepted as official.
-Regardless of withdrawal

-notification, the Parent or Guardian remains res sponsible for full payment of all tuition and fees owed

-per contract and applicable policy.
-Signature of BCS Chief Financial Officer below indicates receipt of

-official withdrawal.
-No additional charges shall be be incurred subsequent to official receipt of withdrawal,

-however, charges already incurred but not yet b oilled, may be billed subsequent to withdrawal and

-Parent or Guardian remains responsible for all for ees owed as stated above.
+Regardless of withdrawal notification, the Parent or Guardian remains res sponsible for full payment of all tuition and fees owed per contract and applicable policy.
+Signature of BCS ControllerController below indicates receipt of official withdrawal.
+No additional charges shall be incurred subsequent to official receipt of withdrawal, however, charges already incurred but not yet billed, may be billed subsequent to withdrawal and Parent or Guardian remains responsible for all f ees owed as stated above.

-Parent and/or Guardian's Signature Date
+Parent and/or Guardian's Signature

-Chief Financial Officer Date